bryansmullen/fidil/readme.md

             src="http://jigsaw.w3.org/css-validator/images/vcss"
             alt="Valid CSS!" />CSS Validated without errors on 19 May 2020

-#### 5.2.3.2.
-Modelled Device Testing
+#### 6.2.5. <a name='ModelledDeviceTesting'></a>Modelled Device Testing

-To test the layout on multiple devices, Google Chrome DevTools was used to simulate the size of multiple devices and screen ratios.
-Screen responsiveness was noted to ensure the correct screen ratio was delivered, links were tested by clicking through, images were checked to ensure they displayed correctly on all devices, and the website as a whole was checked to ensure everything renders as expected.
-Any faults or issues were noted in the [testing spreadsheet](#).
+To test the layout on multiple devices, Google Chrome DevTools is used to simulate the size of multiple devices and screen ratios.
+Screen responsiveness has been noted to ensure the correct screen ratio was delivered, links are tested by clicking through, images are checked to ensure they displayed correctly on all devices, and the website as a whole is checked to ensure everything renders as expected.
+Any faults or issues were noted in the [testing spreadsheet](https://github.com/bryansmullen/fidil/blob/master/pre-production/Fidil%20Testing%20Chart.pdf).

-The following device dimensions were tested:
+The following device dimensions are tested:

 - Moto G4
 - Galaxy S5